 Starting a Partnership

-Creating the partnership agreement is the most important step.
+Creating the Partnership Agreement is the most important step.
 It will lay out the relationship between the parties.
-For a general partnership (see Limited Liability Partnership for another type) this will shape many aspects of the business.

 - Business Name – More important here than in a sole proprietorship because partners will often share business accounts and act in the name of the business.